Xevious202/RPI-Kubernetes/README.md

   * run `$ sudo netplan apply`
 7. **WIP** Configure [SSH]
   * ~~DO THE THINGS~~
+8. Disconnect from RPI, attach to ethernet interface and SSH in from work terminal
 8. Fix the Cgroup [bug]!
   * /boot/firmware/nobtcmd.txt
   * Append `cgroup_enable=memory cgroup_memory=1`